 A haunting anti-war manifesto, Johnny Got A Gun echoes with relevance even today.

-His story centres on the tragic fate of one young soldier, who wakes to find himself blind, mute, deaf and paralysed.
+The story centres on the tragic fate of one young soldier, who wakes to find himself blind, mute, deaf and paralysed.
 Unable to tell if he is alive or dead, he struggles to come to terms with his disfigurement and hold onto his slipping soul by recalling his idyllic past.

 The horrors of his position is unimaginable.
-Trapped in someone else’s war and consequently his own body, Joe Bonham is a man who finds no reason to live, yet cannot die.
+Trapped in someone else’s war and consequently his own body, Joe Bonham becomes a man who finds no reason to live, yet cannot die.
 However inconceivable his pain must be, we come close to knowing the victim in these vividly written pages.

 Continue reading “Book Review: Johnny Got His Gun by Dalton Trumbo”